Troublesome Topic: FATAL FLAWS IN MICHAEL HEISER’S WORLDVIEW

 The second fatal flaw is that he ignores monotheism.

-Monotheism was the interpretive method the Israelites used to understand the passages in the Old Testament that Heiser cites.
+Page 39 of Unseen Realm is one example among many in which Heiser says that the Israelites would have readily accepted the presence of a council of gods.
+However, monotheism was the interpretive method the Israelites used to understand the Old Testament.
 Heiser rejects their interpretive method and accepts that of pagan religions instead.
 Then he tries to convince us that the Israelites used the same method he does.
 Several times he says that ancient Israelites would have understood things using the same worldview he is promoting.
 That is preposterous.
 They did know about the polytheistic worldview of the religions around them, and they were commanded to reject what those religions taught.

 These assumptions must be wrong because the Israelites were strict monotheists; they believed that only one God existed, there were no other gods in existence.
 That is the definition of monotheism.